Chase Credit Card Comparison: How the Sapphire Reserve Card Stacks Up

 Finally, kudos to this card for having no foreign-transaction fees — although there is a balance-transfer fee of $5 or 5 percent, whichever is greater.
 Despite the card’s advantages, the Reserve lacks an introductory APR for balance transfers or new purchases.
 Consumers with good credit can find such features in other cards.

 Chase Liquid Prepaid Card Review: Helps Control Spending Limits

 Chase Sapphire Reserve Card Travel Benefits

 The Chase Sapphire Reserve card is geared toward travelers, and it outshines many travel rewards credit cards.
 For instance, Chase’s Reserve card gives you three points for every dollar spent on travel-related goods and services.
 Such expenses include airfare, hotels, car rentals, restaurants, taxis and more.

-You can increase the value of those points by 50 percent if you redeem them through the Chase Ultimate Rewards program and use them on airfare, car rentals, cruises and more.
-According to Chase, 50,000 bonus miles is worth $750 toward travel.
+You can increase the value of those points by 50 percent if you redeem them through the Chase Ultimate Rewards program and use them for airfare, car rentals, cruises and more.
+According to Chase, 50,000 bonus points are worth $750 toward travel.